mrc-ide/priority-pathogens/README.md

 # pkgdown <img src="man/figures/logo.png" align="right" />

 The priority-pathogens repository is an [orderly](https://mrc-ide.github.io/orderly2/) project.
-The repository consists of a set of ``orderly tasks'' in the src folder that make up our analytical pipeline.
+The repository consists of a set of "orderly tasks" in the src folder that make up our analytical pipeline.
 The first three tasks in the pipeline (`db_extraction`, `db_double`, and `db_compilation`) read in the Access databases, clean, and compile a clean dataset for downstream analysis.
 These tasks need access to the database files stored on Imperial's internal network.
 Since an external user cannot run these tasks, we provide the outputs of these tasks with the associated